Beiyang government

+The Beiyang government was the internationally recognized government of the Republic of China between 1912 and 1928, based in Beijing.
+It was dominated by the generals of the Beiyang Army, giving it its name.

-The name derives from the Beiyang Army, which dominated its politics with the rise of Yuan Shikai, who was a general of the Qing dynasty.
-After his death, the army split into various warlord factions competing for power, in a period called the Warlord Era.
-Although the government and the state were nominally under civilian control under a constitution, the Beiyang generals were effectively in charge of it.
-Nevertheless, the government enjoyed legitimacy abroad along with diplomatic recognition, had access to tax and customs revenue, and could apply for foreign financial loans.
+Beiyang general Yuan Shikai gave Sun Yat-sen the military support he needed to establish the Republic of China in 1912.
+Through his control of the army, Yuan was quickly able to dominate the new Republic as its president.
+Although the government and the state were nominally under civilian control through the Republic's constitution, Yuan and his generals were effectively in charge of it.
+After Yuan's death in 1916, the army split into various warlord factions competing for power, leading to a period of civil war called the Warlord Era.
+Nevertheless, the government maintained its legitimacy among the great powers, receiving diplomatic recognition, foreign loans, and access to tax and customs revenue.

-Its legitimacy was seriously challenged in 1917, by Sun Yat-sen's Canton-based Kuomintang (KMT) government movement.
+Its legitimacy was seriously challenged in 1917, by Sun Yat-sen's Guangzhou-based Kuomintang (KMT) government movement.
 His successor Chiang Kai-shek defeated the Beiyang warlords during the Northern Expedition between 1926 and 1928, and overthrew the factions and the government, effectively unifying the country in 1928.
-The Kuomintang proceeded to install its nationalist government in Nanking; China's political order became a one-party state, and the Kuomintang government subsequently received international recognition as the legitimate government of China.
+The Kuomintang proceeded to install its nationalist government in Nanjing; China's political order became a one-party state, and the Kuomintang government subsequently received international recognition as the legitimate government of China.